 Future Value (FV) stands for the amount of cash received in the future.

-t is the time period in which the future value or cash is received.
+The time period (t) is the unit of time when the future value or cash is received.

 4) Infographic on the Time Value of Money